 - enterprise agreements or industrial awards;

-- Job Outlook (an Australian government initiative providing information about Australian careers, labour market trends and employment projections); and
+- Labour Market Insights (an Australian Government initiative providing information about Australian careers, labour market trends and employment projections); and

 - market salary research.